 Trees are symbols of maturity and wisdom, of resilience and sturdiness.
 So perhaps it should come as no surprise that so many mutual funds choose to name themselves for them.
-The Wall Street Journal recently asked us to weigh in on this trend.
 As we see it, the sense of long-term security that tree names convey may be particularly appealing to people saving for retirement, exactly the type of investors portfolio managers are looking to attract.
-WSJ adds, “portfolios—like trees—don’t grow overnight, but can reach substantial heights.”
+In an article about this topic, the Wall Street Journal adds, “portfolios—like trees—don’t grow overnight, but can reach substantial heights.”

 The symbolism of trees is obviously an appealing metaphor for investments, but such a name also has strategic and practical value for fund managers.
 The SEC regulates fund names: a fund is required to invest at least 80% of its assets into the types of securities implied in the name.
 For example, the XYZ Biotech Fund needs to be a portfolio that invests at least 80% in Biotech.
 A fund with a more evocative name on the other hand, like the XYZ Magnolia Fund is considered “unconstrained,” meaning its investment strategy is not dictated by its name.